 In the event that a candidate obtains a mark of less than 50% averaged over all elements of assessment of Part I, or if a candidate fails to satisfy the examiners, a resit is permitted.
-Such a candidate may re-enter for the whole of the Part I examination on one occasion only, normally in the year following the examiners' original decision.
-The examination will be identical to that taken by the other Part I candidates in said academic year.
+Such a candidate may re-enter for the whole of the Part I examination on one occasion only, normally in the examining session in Trinity Term 2022, following the examiners' original decision.
+The examination will cover the same material as the original examination and will follow the same rubric.
 If such a candidate is adjudged worthy of honours and achieves a mark of 50% or more averaged over all elements of assessment in Part I, the candidate may progress to Part II but will carry forward only a capped mark of 50% for Part I.